daun/processwire-imageoptim/USAGE.md

 # Filenames

-Optimized images will be suffixed, e.g. `image.jpg` becomes `image.optim.jpg`.
+Optimized images will be suffixed, e.g. `image.jpg` becomes `image-optim.jpg`.
 You can configure the suffix in the module settings.

-Image variations optimized in auto mode will **not** be suffixed and will keep their filename.
+Image variations optimized in auto mode will **not** be suffixed and will keep their original filenames.

+# Removing optimized variations

+To remove all manually optimized variations of an image, call `removeOptimizedVariations()` on it.

+`$image->removeOptimizedVariations()`